10 Best Nail Guns for Fencing in 2022 – Top Picks & Reviews

 Finally, the WEN 61721 Pneumatic Brad Nailer comes with several additional features, such as lubricating oil, hex keys, and more.

-The only reason that the WEN 61721 Pneumatic Brad Nailer does not get our best overall pick is that its lightweight construction will not stand up over time for more heavy-duty projects.
+The only reason that the WEN 61721 Pneumatic Brad Nailer does not get our best nail gun for fencing for the money pick is that its lightweight construction will not stand up over time for more heavy-duty projects.

 3. Makita AN611 Siding Coil Nailer – Premium Choice